TanatosSpirit/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 * Which parameters were tuned?
 How were they adjusted and why?

-I also tuned number of epoch to 20.
+I also tuned number of epoch to 20 because 10 epochs were not enough to get accuracy well.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-?
+The LeNet was taken as a basis, but accuracy was not enough.
+Eventually, the basic idea was that the network is overfitting.
+Therefore I added a dropout layer.

 ### Test a Model on New Images